 This should be self-explanatory.
-Note the first item leads to an editor for the "actions list", which is where the ad, banner, cookie, and URL blocking magic is configured as well as other advanced features of Privoxy.
+Note the last item is an editor for the "actions list", which is where much of the ad, banner, cookie, and URL blocking magic is configured as well as other advanced features of Privoxy.
 This is an easy way to adjust various aspects of Privoxy configuration.
 The actions file, and other configuration files, are explained in detail below.